 The Bio-Optimized Technologies to keep Thermoplastics out of Landfills and the Environment (BOTTLE™) consortium conducts high-impact research and development to change the way we recycle.
 BOTTLE efforts include the development of improved catalytic and biocatalytic recycling strategies to break down today's plastics into chemical building blocks for manufacturing higher-value products (upcycling) and the design of tomorrow's plastics to be recyclable-by-design.

-Supported by the U.S. Department of Energy's (DOE's) Bioenergy Technologies Office and Advanced Manufacturing Office.
+Supported by the U.S. Department of Energy's (DOE's) Bioenergy Technologies Office and Advanced Materials and Manufacturing Technologies Office.
 BOTTLE is led by experts from multiple partner national laboratories and universities with demonstrated experience in process development and integration, chemical catalysis, biocatalysis, material science, separations, modeling, economic analysis, and sustainability assessment.
-BOTTLE is aligned closely with DOE's Plastics Innovation Challenge to accelerate innovations in energy-efficient plastics recycling and upcycling technologies.
+Learn about U.S. Department of Energy-Funded Collaborations.

-The consortium team includes members from the National Renewable Energy Laboratory, Los Alamos National Laboratory, Oak Ridge National Laboratory, Colorado State University, the Massachusetts Institute of Technology, and Montana State University.
+The consortium team includes members from Argonne National Laboratory, Los Alamos National Laboratory, National Renewable Energy Laboratory, Oak Ridge National Laboratory, SLAC National Accelerator Laboratory, Colorado State University, the Massachusetts Institute of Technology, Montana State University, Northwestern University, and the University of Portsmouth.
 Learn about the BOTTLE leadership team.

 To deliver selective and scalable technologies that enable cost-effective recycling, upcycling, and increased energy efficiency.